Last updated: October 12, 2021

-While most people visit Cronulla Beach because of its long beaches, beautiful parks and lively town centre, this beachside suburb is also home to one of Sydney’s prettiest coastal walking tracks.
+While most people visit Cronulla Beach because of its beautiful beaches, parks, and lively town centre, this beachside suburb is also home to one of Sydney’s prettiest coastal walking tracks.

 Cronulla Beach Walk | |